bindh3x/libnicko/readme.md

 ### Nicko

-A simple command line tool and library to identify popular file types as fast as possible.
+A simple command line tool and portable library to identify popular file types.

-### Why?

-I needed to run `file(1)` on a large group of files within a script, but it was too slow. `nicko(1)` solves this and only tries to identify files by their magic as fast as possible.

 ### Installation